openfaas/faas/TestDrive.md

 *The shell script makes use of a v3 docker-compose.yml file*

+> If you are not testing on play-with-docker then remove `--advertise-addr eth0` from first line of the script.

 * Now that everything's deployed take note of the two DNS entries at the top of the screen.

 ![](https://pbs.twimg.com/media/C1wDi_tXUAIphu-.jpg)

 #### Some of the sample functions are:

-* Webhook stasher function (webhookstash) - saves webhook body into container's filesystem (Golang)
+* Markdown to HTML renderer (markdownrender) - takes .MD input and produces HTML (Golang)
 * Docker Hub Stats function (hubstats) - queries the count of images for a user on the Docker Hub (Golang)
 * Node Info (nodeinfo) function - gives you the OS architecture and detailled info about the CPUS (Node.js)
+* Webhook stasher function (webhookstash) - saves webhook body into container's filesystem (Golang)

 #### Invoke the sample functions with curl or Postman: